AmbiqAI/neuralSPOT/examples/basic_tf_stub/README.md

 It's a client/server system needing some careful staging, described below.

 ## Installation and Setup
-You'll need to install some laptop-side software, including ERPC's python library.
+You'll need to install some Python-based PC-side software, following the [instructions here.](../../neuralspot/ns-rpc/README.md).

 > *NOTE* for Windows, see our [Windows eRPC application note](../../docs/Application-Note-neuralSPOT-and-Windows.md)

-1. Clone our erpc fork (git@github.com:AmbiqAI/erpc.git)
-2. Install erpc_python (instructions here: https://github.com/AmbiqAI/erpc/tree/develop/erpc_python)
-3. Install Python Libraries needed for our example Python application - see [here](../../neuralspot/ns-rpc/README.md) for a how to run it for the first time.

 ## Capturing Data
 1. Compile and flash the NeuralSPOT basic_tf_hub example as described above. *NOTE* RPC must be enabled at compile time (look for `// #define RPC_ENABLED` in `basic_tf_stub.cc` and uncomment it).
-2. Connect the second USB cable to your laptop - you'll now have 2 USB connections between the EVB and the laptop.
+2. Connect the second USB cable to your PC - you'll now have 2 USB connections between the EVB and the laptop.
     1. Monitor the EVB SWO printout - you should see `Start the PC-side server, then press Button 0 to get started`.
     2. The second connection will mount as a USB TTY device.
 On a Mac, it'll look something like `/dev/tty.usbmodem1234561`, on PC it'll be `COMx` or similar.
     3. Look for the USB TTY device - if it doesn't pop up, there is a problem.
-It won't show up until "Press Button" shows up, so make sure you got that far.
+It won't show up until "Press Button" shows up on the EVB, so make sure you got that far.
-3. Start the laptop-side RPC server.
+3. Start the PC-side RPC server (see below).
 It should say "Wait for client to send a eRPC request"
 4. Press the EVB button
 5. The SWO interface will now say `Press Button 0 to start listening...`